 California taxpayers must contribute a minimum target amount, set by the California Franchise Tax Board (FTB) each year, to keep the California Sea Otter Fund alive.
-For 2015, the minimum contribution is $283,775.
-In the 8 years the Fund has been on state income tax forms, just under $2.4 million has been contributed to help sea otter research and conservation efforts.
+In 2016, California taxpayers met the minimum target of $287,775.
+In the 10 years the Fund has been on state income tax forms, over $2.5 million has been contributed to help sea otter research and conservation efforts.

 Who Receives Contributions

 After the FTB and State Controller’s Office deduct their administrative costs, fifty percent of the remaining contributions to the California Sea Otter Fund go to the California Department of Fish and Wildlife (CDFW).
 The money pays for investigations of unexplained sea otter deaths and the search for ways to prevent or counter threats to their well-being.
 A portion of the CDFW funds go toward public education needed to raise enough money to keep the California Sea Otter Fund on state tax returns each year.

 The other half of your contributions goes to the California Coastal Conservancy for research on improving near-shore ocean habitats and ways to reduce unnatural sea otter deaths.
 The Conservancy makes their half available for research proposals from outside groups and organizations.
 It also uses a small amount of the funds to encourage public contributions that will keep the Fund on state tax forms each year.